 Still, despite the tourists, the great thing about Boracay is that it offers something for everyone.
 Solo travelers, honeymooners, watersports enthusiasts, and families – all catered for.
 There are hundreds of excellent accommodations and dining options to cater to all budgets: from backpackers to the best in tropical luxury, Boracay has it.

 On top of that, the beaches in Boracay are amazing.
+And the good news: not all completely filled with tourists.
 Find my 3 favourite beaches below!

 My Favourite Beaches in Boracay

 My favourite beach for the day: Puka Beach

 White Beach is the most famous stretch of beach on Boracay island.
 But for travelers who are looking for a slice of paradise away from the crowds, I can really recommed Puka beach!
 Of all the beaches in Boracay that I visited, I loved Puka beach the most.